HarshKapadia2/dev/path.md

 ### Python back end

 - Prerequisites
+   - Python basics
    - HTTP methods and status codes
-   - Python basics
+   - REST APIs
 - Common Python web dev frameworks
    - Flask
    - Django (I still have to do this)

+### PHP

+- Prerequisites
+   - HTTP methods and status codes
+   - REST APIs
+   - PHP Data Objects (PDO)
+- PHP REST API

 > TIP: Make a dynamic website.
 (Eg: Either add a back end to the previously made front end or make a new webapp from scratch.)